melosso/portway/Documentation/docs/guide/upgrading.md

 > By stopping the web server on IIS (either by either stopping the website or application pool) you'll reset any cache and/or rate limits configured by the application.

 > [!NOTE]
-> You can find your installated version in file `version.txt`.
+> You can find your installated version in file `.version.txt`.
 Please make sure to overwrite it, to keep version information up to date (which is especially important when submitting bug reports).